DragomirNikolov/Glaciation_time_estimatior/README.md

 # Glaciation Time Estimator

-**Glaciation Time Estimator (GTE)** is a climate data analysis tool used to measure cloud glaciation time (CGT) in stratiform clouds using SEVIRI satellite data.
-The process is divided into the following steps:
+**Glaciation Time Estimator (GTE)** is a climate data analysis tool used to measure cloud glaciation time (CGT) in stratiform clouds.
+It analyses the CLAAS-3 dataset based on Meteosat Second Generaion satellite data.
+The processing is divided into the following steps:

 1. **Preprocessing**
    - Resampling is performed to convert geostationary data to a regular latitude/longitude reference frame.